Christopher Largen: Bohemia Rising: The Story of Fry Street

-During the investigation, detectives turned up evidence of an incendiary device placed in the burned building, set to detonate several hours after the arson blaze.
-Police searched the home of one of the activists (not Moseley) who reportedly had a background working with demolition technology, but they could not find enough physical evidence to get an arrest warrant for the activist.

-Once Largen's camera was returned to him, he entered the editing studio and focused on transforming three days of footage into a cohesive film.
-In the meantime, local activists toppled construction fences and scattered bluebonnet seeds on the scorched Fry Street property, hoping to force United Equities to seek special permission to bulldoze the state flower of Texas.

-The completed film, The Burning of Fry Street, won the Jury Award for Best Documentary Short at Thin Line Film Festival.
+The completed film, The Burning of Fry Street, won the Jury Award for "Best Documentary Short" at Thin Line Film Festival.
 During the festival, a mysterious firebomb was set to blow up the festival headquarters, almost killing several people and destroying the raw footage from the film.
-Arson investigators believed the perpetrator(s) may have been angered by the release of The Burning of Fry Street.
+Arson investigators believed the release of The Burning of Fry Street may have angered the perpetrator(s).
 Denton Record-Chronicle did not report the incident, for fear of inspiring "copycat" attacks.

-The Burning of Fry Street received critical acclaim among underground film aficionados, and is included in the extensive 2008 DVD compilation, Bohemia Rising: The Story of Fry Street.
-The compilation chronicles the weeklong demonstrations, arson of The Tomato Pizza and aftermath, and includes the live music video ("The Denton Polka") Largen directed for the Grammy award-winning ensemble, Brave Combo.
+The Burning of Fry Street received critical acclaim among underground film aficionados and is included in the extensive 2008 DVD compilation, Bohemia Rising: The Story of Fry Street.
+The compilation chronicles the weeklong demonstrations, arson of The Tomato Pizza, and aftermath, and includes the live music video ("The Denton Polka") which Largen directed for the Grammy award-winning ensemble, Brave Combo.

-As of today's date, nobody was ever indicted or formally charged with the arson blaze that consumed The Tomato Pizza.
-The crime remains unsolved.
+No one has been indicted or formally charged with the arson blaze that consumed The Tomato Pizza.

-Baristas Against Drunk Driving (BADD)

-In November 2009 Largen founded Baristas Against Drunk Driving, an organization dedicated to giving bar customers a viable alternative to drinking and driving.
-Based in Denton, Texas, BADD was forged as a local partnership between Fry Street district bars and Big Mike's Coffee Shop, which provided discount "After-Hours Happy Hour" coffee coupons to intoxicated patrons.
-The coupons included contact information for taxi and safe ride services, and encouraged drinkers to sober up before getting behind the wheel.
-Within the first year of its inception, BADD garnered national trade journal coverage, and the partnership expanded to include restaurants, universities, and fraternities/sororities.
-Journalists deemed BADD an asset: coffee shops drew customers and generated revenue, bars gained a layer of liability protection in the event of damages related to the actions of their customers, and the public enjoyed safer streets.